Atlanta Sexual Assault Attorney

 In Georgia, a property or premises owner has the obligation to protect people lawfully on the property against foreseeable violent acts.
 This means, for example, that if you are attacked at a hotel or apartment complex where there was a history of crime, the hotel or apartment owner may have neglected its responsibility to protect you from known danger.

-Resources for Seeking Help in Georgia
+Sexual Assault Resources in Georgia

 There are many resources available to help rape survivors find comfort and support.

 RAINN has trained staff who specialize in referring survivors to local crisis centers.
 The good people there also offer basic advice.
 It’s free and confidential.

 National Sexual Assault Hotline

 National Sexual Violence Resource Center (NSVRC)

 NSVRC has a vast library of statistics, information, research and speakers addressing issues relevant to sexual violence.

 Most, if not all, states have coalitions geared toward combatting sexual assault.
 NAESV can provide a contact list for those various coalitions.